cypnk/Cabin-Life/Three-phase Assembly/README.md

 Attach lugs to either end of the cut wire segments such that they are aligned on the same side.
 I.E. The lugs are parallel on the same plane.
 Very little, ideally none, of the copper in the wire itself should be exposed after attachment.
 ![wire lugs attached](https://raw.githubusercontent.com/cypnk/Cabin-Life/master/Three-phase%20Assembly/wire_lugs_attached.png)

-Once the lugs are attached to each wire segment, they are laied out on the substrate with the same side facing up.
+Once the lugs are attached to each wire segment, they are laid out on the substrate with the same side facing up.
 It is important that only one side be facing outward to prevent the magnets from touching any part of the assembly while spinning.
 Note: There is adequate spacing between the bottom lugs to prevent shorting.
 ![wire lugs layout](https://raw.githubusercontent.com/cypnk/Cabin-Life/master/Three-phase%20Assembly/wire_lug_layout.png)

 Work in progress...